mora-ehidne/moras_camp9_notes/3 Tools/Git/Git CLI Commands.md

 * - `-b` - creates the new branch before switching to it
 * - `-f`, `--force` - switches even if there are uncommited changes in the index or the working tree.
 The uncommited changes get discarded.
 * - `-t`, `--track` - sets the remote tracking reference
-- `git prune` - deletes all unreachable local references
--  - `-n`, `--dry-run` - only displays which refs would be deleted, without actually deleting anything

 * `git log` - shows the commit history for the active branch, starting with the latest one (reverse chronological order).
 Navigate with `arrow up` and `arrow down`. `q` to quit.
 * - `-p, --patch` - shows the differences introduced by each commit